pabofficial/Note-Manager-in-C/readme.md

 # Introduction
-Hi, This is my github repo for Note Manager Program Written in C using Codeblocks IDE.
+Hi, This is my github repo for Note Manager program written in C using Codeblocks IDE.
 ______
 ## Here are Some Screenshots of the program:
 _____